There are several types of ants commonly found in and around New Jersey homes and businesses. They include:

 Identifying specific ants helps with proper ant control.
 Ant control is necessary in New Jersey especially with carpenter ants.
 To learn more about wood damaging carpenter ants, please visit our carpenter ant pest identification page.

 Dangers Associated With Ants

 While most of the ants mentioned above are considered nuisance ants and are more annoying than threatening, some ants will contaminate food and equipment.
-Ant bites are not typically dangerous and may not even be noticeable.
+Ant extermination is necessary whether it’s regarding nuisance or contamination.

-There are many things that you can do as a homeowner to stop any species of ant from invading your home.
+There are many things that you can do as a homeowner to stop any species of ants from invading your home in an act of ant control.
 The best prevention step to take is inspecting the outside of your home and fixing the areas that may attract ants and/or allow them to get inside.

 There are also steps that you can take inside your home to stop ants from being attracted to it to forage for food.
 Regularly remove trash, and make sure not to leave dirty dishes in your sink or on counters and stovetops overnight.
 It is important to store food in sealed containers or in the refrigerator and not out in the open on counters or tables; and, of course, clean up spills and crumbs quickly!

 While there are many DIY treatments available at retail stores, they only treat the tip of the iceberg- the few ants that you see in your home.
 In order to truly eliminate an ant infestation all of the foraging ants and all of the nesting areas need to be found and eliminated.
 Also, if DIY ant products are not mixed or used properly, they are potentially very dangerous for you, your family and your pets to be around.